sam-b-rose/avocado-camp/content/notes/the-war-of-art.md

 aliases:
 ---

-Steven Pressfield's main point is to combat and **Resistance** in pursuit of doing the creative work that fulfills you.
+Steven Pressfield's main point is to combat **Resistance** and pursue doing the creative work that fulfills you.

 ## Identifying Resistance